- Credit

 How Long Does It Take to Build Credit?

-Having good credit is all about showing responsibility with your finances.
+Having good credit is all about showing responsibility for your finances.
 Pay on time, and stick to your budget.
 That way, you’ll look much more attractive to lenders in the future.
 Those are two of the main ways to build credit.
 The longer the positive track record, the better.

 But do you need credit?
-Having no credit history makes you, and an estimated 26 millioni fellow Americans, “credit invisible”.
+Having no credit history makes you, and an estimated 26 million fellow Americans, “credit invisible”.
 This means you’ll have trouble passing a credit check to buy a car, take out a loan, or get that credit card.

 There’s no easy answer to how to build credit fast, but there are some good ways to start.